LCC-CIT/CS210-CourseMaterials/CS210_GettingStartedGuide.md

 - [Python](https://www.python.org/) will be the programming language used for this class.
 There will be a quick intro to Python in the first week for those of you who don't know Python yet.
 - [Jupyter Notebooks](https://jupyter.org/) will be used for some of the programming examples and lab assignments.
 - [Google Colab](https://colab.research.google.com/) will be used for running and sharing Jupyter Notebooks online.
+- [Google Gemini](https://gemini.google/students/): Google offers students a free pro subscriptiion to their Gemini AI platform.
+We will use this in class when we incorporate calls to an LLM API in the apps we write.

 ### Skills You Will Need